Skip to main content

 Does Texas have a state conservation easement tax credit?

 No. Texas has no state income tax, so there is no state tax credit for conservation easements.
 The primary tax benefit for Texas landowners is a federal income tax deduction under IRC Section 170(h).
-This deduction can be up to 50% of your adjusted gross income per year (100% for qualified farmers and ranchers), with a 15-year carryforward period.
+This deduction can be up to 50% of your contribution base per year, and up to 100% for qualified farmers and ranchers, but the 100% limit applies only if the contribution is also subject to a restriction that the property remain available for agricultural or livestock production.
+Unused amounts carry forward for up to 15 years.

 Can I still use my land after donating a conservation easement?